xirsys/xturn/README.md

 ===
 19-11-2018 - Simplify Pipelines module, moving pipeline descriptors to the config file.
 Also added [Getting Started](getting-started.md) page, describing testing the server.

+22-01-2019 - Updated to work with latest XMediaLib

 30-10-2018 - Extract actions to module based pipeline

 12-07-2018 - Externalised XMediaLib as a separate library